TITLE 8 SOCIAL

 8.326.2.8 MISSION STATEMENT: The mission of the New Mexico medical assistance division (MAD) is to maximize the health status of medicaid-eligible individuals by furnishing payment for quality health services at levels comparable to private health plans.

 8.326.2.9 CASE MANAGEMENT SERVICES FOR ADULTS WITH DEVELOPMENTAL DISABILITIES: The New Mexico medical assistance program (medicaid) pays for medically necessary health services furnished to eligible recipients, including covered case management services furnished to adult recipients who have developmental disabilities [42 U.S.C.
 Section 1396n(g)(1)(2)].
-This section [part] describes eligible providers, eligible recipients, covered services, service limitations and general reimbursement methodology.
+This part describes eligible providers, eligible recipients, covered services, service limitations and general reimbursement methodology.

 8.326.2.10 Eligible Providers: